jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 Remove the parentheses from line 17.
 Does the script still work?
 This is a case where the parentheses are not needed by Perl, but their inclusion might make your code more understandable.
 If you have any code where you use the assignment operator `=`, Perl always evaluates the right-hand side of the equals sign first.

 #### Task P6.12 [P6.12]
-Add the following line to your script and see if you can understand how to specify a â€˜rangeâ€™ of characters with the `tr` operator.
+Add the following line to your script and see if you can understand how to specify a 'range' of characters with the `tr` operator.

 	19. $sequence =~ tr/A-Z/a-z/;